|

 Dad's Preview:

 Superman's origin.
-At first, I resisted being such a fan of
+At first, I resisted - mostly because I am such a fan of

 unsure of himself and his purpose.
-He's leery to trust people.
+He's leery to trust humans,

-This makes sense, just based on how humans fear anyone
+which makes sense, just based on how Earthlings fear anyone

 different.
+But rest assured, when it is time to shine, he does.
 As a stand-alone film, this Superman deserves

-applause, and a lot has to do with Cavill's performance.
-It
+applause, and a lot has to do with Cavill's performance as our

 Legendary